flojoy-ai/docs/docs/instruments-wiki/Thermometers/Thermometers.md

 ---
 hide_table_of_contents: true
-sidebar_label: All Humidity Sensor
+sidebar_label: All Thermometers
 sidebar_position: 1
-slug: /instruments-wiki/humidity-sensor/
+slug: /instruments-wiki/thermometers/
 ---

-# Controlling Humidity Sensor in Python
+# Controlling Thermometers in Python

-Welcome to the Humidity Sensor page!
-Here you can find information about the Humidity Sensor instruments available in Flojoy.
+Welcome to the Thermometers page!
+Here you can find information about the Thermometers instruments available in Flojoy.

 You can find all the available instruments from the sidebar

-## Humidity Sensor
+## Thermometers

  <details>
  <summary>Category Description</summary>